khabukhadra/khabukhadra/README.md

 ### A .NET Blazor WebAssembly single-page app.
 A one-stop shop to your neighborhood's handymen, technicians, and craftsmen.

-This GitHub page showcases a SaaS marketplace I’ve been developing, ‘Ping A Freelancer’, that connects freelancers who provide in-home services to clients that need things done, potentially within the hour.
+‘Ping A Freelancer’ is a SaaS marketplace that connects freelancers who provide in-home services to clients that need things done, potentially within the hour.
 Be it a painter, a nanny, a tutor, a furniture assembler, or a chiropractor.
 This eliminates intermediaries and ramps up response times, providing flexibility at an affordable rate.

+Despite the modern and simplistic UI, this GitHub is meant to portray my emphasis in backend .NET as opposed to frontend Blazor/Razor.
+There are ten times as many lines of code in my API when compared to the client web app.
+The UI’s body is wrapped from all four sides within an iPhone container, demonstrating what I’ve envisioned for the final prototype.

-Though this is a fully functional web app, the ultimate goal is to transition to a .NET MAUI Blazor Hybrid app, which would provide offline capabilities, essentially giving users a phonebook of freelancers to contact despite not being able to interact live.
-The app would also leverage push notifications and alerts.
-The following examples wrap the app content with the chassis of an iPhone, in order to display the final product that I am envisioning.
-The app's backend architecture, and most of its core logic, would remain the same during the transition.
+The ultimate goal is to transition to a .NET MAUI Blazor Hybrid app.
+Offline capabilties would essentially give users a phonebook of freelancers to contact despite not being able to interact live.
+This would also leverage push notifications and alerts.
+Only the frontend architecture would need patching.

 ## Typical scenario
 Assume that Dana AlQahtani is planning her daughter's engagement party and would like the services of a photographer and a hairstylist, but hasn't made arrangements, and it's getting quite late to do so.
 She decides to start up Ping A Freelancer to browse its freelancers.<br/><br/>